takelley1/linux-notes/languages.md

 - Use: General-purpose, scripting
 <br><br>
 - Designed to be productive and fun, focused on humans rather than computers.
-- Follows the Principle of Least Astonishment and attempts to minimize programmer confusion<sup>[2]</sup>.
+- Follows the Principle of Least Astonishment and attempts to [minimize programmer confusion](https://www.coursereport.com/blog/ruby-vs-python-choosing-your-first-programming-language)

 ```ruby
 def factorial(n)